 Instructions

-- Preheat oven to 350 F. Grease 8 muffin tin indentations liberally with coconut oil, then line bottoms with 2 inch pieces of parchment paper, smashing it down in there and greasing well.
+- Preheat oven to 350 F. Grease 8 muffin tin indentations liberally with coconut oil or butter, then line bottoms with 2 inch pieces of parchment paper, smashing it down in there and greasing well.
 You could use muffin papers, but lining the bottoms only with parchment and greasing the sides with coconut oil gives you crispier edges.

 - In a mixing bowl, using a heavy duty scraper or a spoon, mix together the softened butter and brown sugar.
 Stir in the egg and vanilla until well blended, then add the salt and baking soda.
-Stir well, then add the almond flour and stir until blended.
+Stir well, then add the almond flour (and coconut flour if using) and stir until blended.
 Lastly, stir in the chocolate.

 - Using a generously rounded tablespoon, spoon dough into muffin cups, spreading evenly.

-- Bake for about 12-15 minutes or until brown around edges.
+- Bake for about 15 minutes or until brown around edges.
 In my experience they always look a little overdone coming out of the oven, but once they cool and set they don’t seem that way.
+Note: The baking time will vary from oven to oven and whether or not you use the coconut flour.
+You might even need a little longer than 15 minutes.

 - Let cool in cups, then carefully loosen sides and remove.
 If cups seem delicate and you think they will break, put the tin in the freezer and allow the chocolate to solidify a bit.